It is the talent acquisition and better productivity of employees that occupies the typical focus of HR strategists in most organizations.

 Though Zoom as a remote collaboration tool made the headlines for the wrong reasons, it is actually an awesome tool that companies, professionals, and the learning community found tremendously effective.

-Google Meet and Microsoft Teams also made more inroads into organisations and work environments across all niches.
+Google Meet and Microsoft Teams also made more inroads into organizations and work environments across all niches.
 Subsequently, many other tools appeared to make remote work and team collaboration easier.

 These tools also brought for the HR managers a key value proposition.
 The employees thanks to these tools can self-service their HR backend needs while they cannot just call up the HR with a query.